czbiohub-sf/DeepGenotype/README.md

   - gRNA_sequence
   - edit_type (e.g. INS or SNP, note that deletions, DEL is not supported at this point)
       &nbsp;&nbsp;&nbsp; INS = insertion, SNP = single nucleotide polymorphism, DEL = deletion
-  - SNP_payload_cluster (e.g. 1 or 2 ...)
+  - payload_block_index (e.g. 1 or 2 ...)
-      &nbsp;&nbsp;&nbsp; Only needed when edit_type = SNP
+      &nbsp;&nbsp;&nbsp; Default is 1.
+This parameter is only needed when there are multiple blocks of SNPs or insertion/deletions between the wt and HDR amplicon.
-      &nbsp;&nbsp;&nbsp; This defines which cluster of SNPs is the **payload** (TODO: clarify how the non-payload SNPs will affect the perfect HDR, and wt-protein rates)
+      &nbsp;&nbsp;&nbsp; This parameter defines which block of SNPs or insertion/deletions is the **payload**
-      &nbsp;&nbsp;&nbsp; Clusters are ordered from left to right in respect to the amplicon sequence.
+      &nbsp;&nbsp;&nbsp; Blocks are ordered from left to right in respect to the amplicon sequence.
-      &nbsp;&nbsp;&nbsp; For examplp: there are 2 clusters of SNPs, the first cluster is a recut SNP and the second cluster of SNPs is of interest (payload), SNP_cluster should be set to 2, and the first cluster of SNP will only be anlayzed for mutations if its in the coding region.
+      &nbsp;&nbsp;&nbsp; For example: there are 2 blocks of SNPs, the first block is a recut SNP and the second block of SNPs are of interest (payload), then `payload_block_index` should be set to 2, and the first block of SNPs will be analyzed for protein-changing mutations if it is in the coding region.

   - Fastq_extra_suffix (Optional)